basskibo/github-user-repo-card/README.md

 ## About
 This card is generating react component in order to show Github `user` and `repository` informations.
-In current version `0.5.2` you are able to set name, width and height of the GitHub card as seen above on the image.
+In current version `0.5.5`you are able to set user's name, repository name, type of card width and height of the GitHub card as seen above on the image.

-__Repository card is still not supported__.
-In the following versions, there will be added repository card support and options that you can see in Features table.

 ## How to install